keenanromain/AWS-SAA-C02-Study-Guide/README.md

 - It works with both Amazon Elastic Container Service (ECS) and Amazon Elastic Kubernetes Service (EKS).
 - Fargate makes it easy for you to focus on building your applications.
 It removes the need to provision and manage servers, lets you specify and pay for resources per application, and improves security through application isolation by design.

+### What is Amazon Elastic Container Service?
+- Amazon Elastic Container Service (Amazon ECS) is a fully managed container orchestration service.
+- Amazon ECS eliminates the need for you to install, operate, and scale your own cluster management infrastructure.
+With simple API calls, you can launch and stop container-enabled applications, query the complete state of your cluster, and access many familiar features like security groups, Elastic Load Balancing, EBS volumes and IAM roles.
+- You can use Amazon ECS to schedule the placement of containers across your cluster based on your resource needs and availability requirements.
+You can also integrate your own scheduler or third-party schedulers to meet business or application specific requirements.
+- You can choose to run your ECS clusters using AWS Fargate, which is serverless compute for containers.
+Fargate removes the need to provision and manage servers, lets you specify and pay for resources per application, and improves security through application isolation by design.

+### What is Amazon Elastic Kubernetes Service?
+- Amazon Elastic Kubernetes Service (Amazon EKS) is a fully managed Kubernetes service.
+EKS runs upstream Kubernetes and is certified Kubernetes conformant so you can leverage all benefits of open source tooling from the community.
+You can also easily migrate any standard Kubernetes application to EKS without needing to refactor your code.
+- Kubernetes is open source software that allows you to deploy and manage containerized applications at scale.
+Kubernetes groups containers into logical groupings for management and discoverability, then launches them onto clusters of EC2 instances.
+Using Kubernetes you can run containerized applications including microservices, batch processing workers, and platforms as a service (PaaS) using the same toolset on premises and in the cloud.
+- Amazon EKS provisions and scales the Kubernetes control plane, including the API servers and backend persistence layer, across multiple AWS availability zones for high availability and fault tolerance.
+Amazon EKS automatically detects and replaces unhealthy control plane nodes and provides patching for the control plane.
+- Without Amazon EKS, you have to run both the Kubernetes control plane and the cluster of worker nodes yourself.
+With Amazon EKS, you provision your worker nodes using a single command in the EKS console, CLI, or API, and AWS handles provisioning, scaling, and managing the Kubernetes control plane in a highly available and secure configuration.
+This removes a significant operational burden for running Kubernetes and allows you to focus on building applications instead of managing AWS infrastructure.
+- You can run EKS using AWS Fargate, which is serverless compute for containers.
+Fargate removes the need to provision and manage servers, lets you specify and pay for resources per application, and improves security through application isolation by design.
+- Amazon EKS is integrated with many AWS services to provide scalability and security for your applications.
+These services include Elastic Load Balancing for load distribution, IAM for authentication, Amazon VPC for isolation, and AWS CloudTrail for logging.

 ### What does pilot light mean?
 - The term pilot light is often used to describe a disaster recovery scenario in which a minimal version of an environment is always running in the cloud.
 - The idea of the pilot light is an analogy that comes from the gas heater.
 In a gas heater, a small flame that’s always on and can quickly ignite the entire furnace to heat up a house.
 This scenario is similar to a backup-and-restore scenario.